 What is the Legislative Council?

 LegCo, as it is widely known, makes and amends Hong Kong's laws.
-It is made up of 70 seats.
-Of these, 35 seats are directly voted for by the public, in five constituencies.

 Another 30 seats represent "functional constituencies" - these are voted for by smaller groups representing special interests, primarily businesses, banking and trade.
-Historically, these sectors have been largely pro-Beijing.

 How do Hong Kong's district councils work?

-The district councils have very little actual power.
+The district councils have very little actual political power.
 They're primarily advisory, acting as the eyes and ears of the government at a local level, passing on information about public facilities and services and how funds should be used.

 They also have access to some funds to spend on environmental improvements or community and cultural projects.